-The following warning systems will be used to notify the campus community, dependent upon the type of emergency/notification as follows:
+The following warning systems may be used to notify the campus community, dependent upon the type of emergency/notification as follows:

-- Imminent Danger - STAR ALERT, Voice over IP.
+- Imminent Danger - STAR ALERT, Voice over IP broadcast.

 - Personal Safety/Crime Alert - Personal Safety Hotline, Personal Safety Posters, Web Page, Campus Wide Email (personal safety related only).

-- Weather Related Class Cancellations/University Closings - Class Cancellation Hotline, MSU Public Information Officer (Local radio and news), STAR ALERT.
+- Weather Related Class Cancellations/University Closing - Class Cancellation Hotline, MSU Public Information Officer (Local radio and news), STAR ALERT.

-- Post Incident Communications - Web Pages, MSU Public Information Officer, Message Boards, Campus Wide Email.
+- Post Incident Communications - Web Pages, MSU Public Information Officer, Campus Wide Email.

-Student Activities, in the Centennial Student Union, is packed with things for you to do and ways for you to get involved in our campus community!
-Join a fraternity or sorority or one of our 240 student organizations.
-Get involved with our campus program planning group, IMPACT and help select concerts, comedians, lectures, movies and special events hosted on campus.
+Student Activities, in the Centennial Student Union, is packed with things for you to do and ways for you to get involved in the campus community!
+Join a fraternity, sorority or one of 240 student organizations.
+Get involved with the campus program planning group, Student Events Team and help select concerts, comedians, lectures, movies and special events hosted on campus.
 Join the Homecoming Committee, get involved with a community service volunteer project, or become involved with the Non-traditional Student Center.
-If you want to be engaged, start here!!
+If you want to be involved on campus, start here!!
 For an up-to-date list of all of the activities and programs offered on campus, check out mnsu.edu/activities.
-For more information about our programs, feel free to contact us by phone or visit our website.
-We look forward to meeting you!!

 Here's a taste of the ways you can get involved at Minnesota State Mankato: